yitro

 You shall not have the gods of others in My presence.”

-In this moment, my soul cries out, “"All that the Lord has spoken I shall do!"
+"All that the Lord has spoken I shall do!"

-In this moment I long to be holy as God is holy.
+In this moment I long to be holy, as God is holy.

-We, all of us, heard the first two sayings as clearly as hail shattering on glass, but the rest was unintelligible to most of us, for all the words were spoken at once by The One Who Is, Was, and Shall Be.
-We were being shown that such is the nature of time—all things are happening concurrently—but our frail human selves are designed to experience time sequentially.
-Only Moshe could transcend that and grasp the bigger picture.
+We, all of us, heard these first two sayings as clearly as hail shattering on glass, but the rest was unintelligible to most of us.
+How could we decipher the message when all the words were being spoken at once by The One Who Is, Was, and Shall Be?

 So what shall we eat?